Jopp-gh/Obsidian-Dune84/Wiki/Troubleshooting.md

 ### Problems with colors

-if Dune is unable to display a color, find the missing color under `Settings>Style Settings>Dune>Colors`, click a color and press `Save`.
+if Dune is unable to display some color, find this missing color under `Settings>Style Settings>Dune>Colors`, then click your color and press `Save`.
 Alternatively, click the `Restore default` Button.

 ### Stuck in Dune's garbled interface?

-Open Obsidian's Settings and you will see a column on the left with a larger area on the right.
+Open Obsidian's Settings and you will see a column on the left and a larger area on the right.
 Now hover over the left column and click on some line at the bottom left.
 You will see that Dune reveals the name of Extensions if you click on them.
 Check the first letter of "some extension" to understand where in the alphabet you are. **Style Settings** begins with **S** and must be somewhere close to the bottom of your extension list.
 Just click through the extensions till you find **Style Settings**.
 In there, click on Dune, expand the last section of Dune and you will see **Hide App UI** revealed.
 Deactivate that toggle.

 ### Interface issues on tablets
-Send me screenshots and a clear descriptions of your issue and I try to fix your bug.
-Since I do not have a tablet, you need to be precise and patient.
+Send me screenshots and clear descriptions of your issue and I'll try to fix your bug.
+Since I don't have a tablet, be precise and patient with your requests.

 ### Something else
 open a bug report and I will see if I can fix your issue.
 Please explain in easy-to-follow, step-by-step examples how to reproduce your issue.
 You can add screenshots as well.